amsaren/course_materials/Biocontainers_2023/Slides/Container_wrapper.md

 wrap-container -w /path/inside/container <container> --prefix <install_dir>
 ```

 - `-w` is the path (or comma separated list of paths) where the executables to be wrapped are.
-Needs to an absolut path inside the container.
+Needs to an absolute path inside the container.

 # Running Tykky installed software